erikvullings/rest-easy-loki/README.md

 - Delete the item with `$loki` ID: Make a DELETE request to [https://localhost:3000/COLLECTION_NAME/ID](https://localhost:3000/COLLECTION_NAME/1).
 - Update the item by ID.
 PUT the item as an `application/json` body to [https://localhost:3000/COLLECTION_NAME/ID](https://localhost:3000/COLLECTION_NAME/ID).
 Alternatively, change the original item (from the GET, so including `$loki` ID) and PUT it back to [https://localhost:3000/COLLECTION_NAME](https://localhost:3000/COLLECTION_NAME)
 - Automatic creation of new collections: when you post a message to a non-existing collection, it is automatically created.
+- You can use the `public` folder for sharing static files.

 ## Installation